-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II.
+- Unlock the touch screen by dragging Slideuptounlock up and touch the Menu Quick Key

-- 2. Touch Settings 🚳.
+- Touch Settings .

 - 3. Touch Sounds Settings.

-- 4. Touch Button Sounds.

-- Press the Volume Keys or touch the volume bars to adjust the settings, then touch Set to save the setting.
+- Touch Button Sounds. - Press the Volume Keys or touch the volume bars to adjust the settings, then touch [Set] to save the setting.

-2.8 Service Alerts
+1.8 Service Alerts

-Allows you to set alerts for any of the service features available.
+Allows you to set any of the Service Alerts options to either On or Off.

-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II.

-- 2. Touch Settings 🔯.

-- 3. Touch Sounds Settings.

-- 4. Touch Service Alerts.

-- 5. Touch an alert option to toggle the setting ON and OFF.

-ERI Alerts you to the network status of your current cellular service.

-Minute Beep Alerts you 10 seconds before the end of every minute during a call.

-Call Connect Alerts you when the call is connected.

-Charge Complete Alerts you when the battery is completely charged.
+- Unlock the touch screen by dragging Side up to unlock up and touch the Menu Quick Key :... - 2.
+Touch Settings . - 3.
+Touch Sounds Settings. - 4 Touch Service Alerts - 5.
+Touch an alert option to toggle the setting ON and OFF. - Minute Beep Alerts you 10 seconds before the end of every minute during a call. - Call Connect Alerts you when the call is connected. - Call Disconnect Alerts you when the call is disconnected. - Charge Complete Alerts you when the battery is completely charged.